PHEV vs Electric Company Car BiK Rates 2026/27 to 2029/30

 Making Your Decision

 A company car scheme in 2025 offers a genuine win-win: employees save thousands on their next car, and your business delivers a cost-neutral, sustainable benefit.
-With EV Benefit-in-Kind tax at just 3% through 2025/26, now is the optimal time for early adopters to lock in the most attractive rates.
+With EV Benefit-in-Kind tax at just 4% for 2026/27, now is the time for employers to lock in competitive rates before they rise further.

 Next steps: